SwissDataScienceCenter/renku/docs/user/firststeps.rst

 Install and manage Python packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Continuing on the same terminal session as in last step, we can install python packages as usual with ``pip``:
+Continuing in the same terminal session as in last step, we can install python packages as usual with ``pip``:

 .. code-block:: console